ploomber/doc/doc/user-guide/cli.md

 ploomber-cloud deploy
 ```

-The command-line interface will automatically read and encrypt your environment variables and include them in the deployment.
+The command-line interface will automatically read and encrypt your secrets and include them in the deployment.
 For security reasons, your `.env` file is replaced with an empty file at runtime.
-Ploomber only stores your encrypted environment variables.
+Ploomber only stores your encrypted secrets.

-To learn how to read your environment variables from within your application, see [Reading variables.](./env-vars.md)
+To learn how to read your secrets from within your application, see [Reading secrets.](./secrets.md)